 As with any product idea, it is very difficult to sell sticker ideas.
 You could target a specific company with what you believe would be a profitable product (sticker) but these companies usually have plenty of their own ideas.
 It makes more sense to initially create them and sell them your self.
-If it is properly protected and a huge hit you could then look, perhaps, towards distribution partnerships, licensing, etc. But these arrangements are not very common.
+If it is properly protected and a huge hit you could then look, perhaps, towards distribution partnerships, licensing, etc. But these arrangements are rare.

 Selling them yourself –

 Many of our clients sell or distribute their stickers online.
 Selling directly to the public is always the most profitable.
 But, if you want to sell off-line through retailers there are a few options.
 You can drive around pushing your wares to whoever will listen or you can find a sales rep to do it for you.
 We recommend finding a sales rep already selling to the stores you want to target with your product(s).
 They cover much more ground then you could on our own and are connected with other rep networks to cover even more ground.
 Sales Reps usually get a percentage of the sales they make.
 15% is what one of our clients pays.
 Reps also will probably not be interested in one product.
 They want to represent a full line of desirable stickers and perhaps have display options – whatever helps promote and sell the products.
 As a general rule, retailers like having a 100% mark up.